Promised Land State Park

 Promised Land State Park Cabin Map (.pdf) (371 kb, 12/13)

-Promised Land State Park is in Pike County, 10 miles north of Canadensis, along PA 390.
-The park is easily reached from interstates 80 and 84.
-The park is within a one to three hour drive from Allentown, Easton, Bethlehem, Reading, Harrisburg, Scranton and Wilkes-Barre, and is about 100 miles north of Philadelphia and 35 miles from the New York and New Jersey state borders.
+Promised Land State Park is in Pike County, 10 miles north of Canadensis, along PA Route 390.
+The park is easily accessed from interstate highways 80 and 84.
+It is within a one to three hour drive from Allentown, Easton, Bethlehem, Reading, Harrisburg, Scranton and Wilkes-Barre.
+The park is about 100 miles north of Philadelphia and 35 miles from the New York and New Jersey state borders.

 GPS DD: Lat.
 41.29942 Long. -75.21412